Adverbs of time (nu, dan, morgen...)

 • Doe je het nu, vandaag of morgen?
 Vertel wanneer en hoelang.

-(Do you do it now, today, or tomorrow?
+(Are you doing it now, today, or tomorrow?
 Say when and for how long.)

 Useful words and phrases

 • Ik lees nu een boek.
-(I’m reading a book right now.)
+(I am reading a book now.)

 • Ik ga morgen naar de film.
-(I’m going to the cinema tomorrow.)
+(I am going to the movies tomorrow.)

 • Wanneer teken jij?
 Ik teken vandaag na het werk.
 (When do you draw?
 I draw today after work.)